kmubiin/suaikata/docs/kajian/hurai/kata/repudiate.md

 * kamus dwibahasa terbitan lewat 1990-an membawakan makna 'repudiate' dalam bahasa Melayu sebagai "menolak, menyangkal"
+* carian dalam talian mendapati kata masukan 'repudiate' ada lebih daripada satu makna;
+* kamus bebas Wiktionary membawakan tiga makna dalam bahasa Inggeris iaitu "1.
+To reject the truth or validity of; to deny; 2.
+To refuse to have anything to do with;
+to disown; 3.
+To refuse to pay or honor (a debt)"

 Berikut adalah huraian terjemah oleh projek suaikata.